Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Validation on synthetic data

-\begin{itemize} \item \textit{Varying overlap:} Reconstruction performance and computing time are evaluated with $C=1$ and $\nfacet = 16$ (4 facets along each spatial dimension) and a varying size of the overlapping region for the faceted nuclear norm (0\%, 6\%, 20\%, 33\% and 50\% of the spatial size of the facet, corresponding to 0, 16, 64, 128 and 256 pixels respectively) in each of the two spatial dimensions.
-Note that the overlap for the $\ell_{2,1}$ prior is a fixed parameter~\citep{Prusa2012}.
-The comparison is conducted between SARA, HyperSARA, and Faceted HyperSARA. \item \textit{Varying number of facets:} The reconstruction performance and computing time of Faceted HyperSARA are reported for experiments with $\nfacet \in \{4, 9, 16\}$ (corresponding to 2, 3 and 4 facets along each spatial dimension) with a fixed overlap corresponding to 50\% of the spatial size of a facet.
-The regularization parameters are set to the same values as those considered in the experiment with a varying overlap. \end{itemize}
+The performance of Faceted HyperSARA is evaluated for different parameters of the spatial faceting.
+Wide-band data are generated utilizing the $uv$-coverage obtained by the A configuration of the VLA, and a reference spectral channel image of size $\nbpix = 1024 \times 2048$ with pixel size $\delta\ell=0.0683~\textrm{arcsec}$, that is a re-sized version of the original image provided in~\citet{Dabbech2021}.
+A number of $\nband = 20$ spectral channels is considered, uniformly sampled in the frequency range $[2.052,3.572]$~GHz.
+The number of measurements per channel is $\ndata_l = 7.62 \times 10^5$, leading to image cube and data close to 1 Gigabyte in size.
+To guarantee the low-rankness prior plays a relevant role, each optimization sub-problem~\eqref{eq:problem-split-subcube} should involve a reasonable number of channels.
+Given the number of spectral channels considered, all spatial faceting experiments are thus conducted with $\ncube=1$ spectral facets (\emph{i.e.} without spectral faceting).
+Performance assessment is conducted for (i) a varying number of facets $\nfacet$ along the spatial dimensions and a fixed spatial overlap for the low-rankness regularization; (ii) a fixed number of facets and a varying spatial overlap.
+Additional details can be found in the following lines. \begin{itemize} \item \textit{Varying overlap:} Reconstruction performance and computing time are evaluated with $\nfacet = 16$ (4 facets along each spatial dimension) and a varying size of the overlapping region for the faceted nuclear norm (0\%, 10\%, 25\%, 40\% and 50\% of the spatial size of the facet) in each of the two spatial dimensions.
+Note that the overlap involved in the average joint-sparsity prior is fixed by design of the faceted wavelet transform~\citep{Prusa2012}. \item \textit{Varying number of facets:} The reconstruction performance and computing time of Faceted HyperSARA are reported for experiments with $\nfacet \in \{4, 9, 16\}$ (corresponding to 2, 3 and 4 facets along each spatial dimension) with a fixed overlap for the faceted low-rankness prior corresponding to 10\% of the spatial size of a facet. \end{itemize}